 If you quietly shelved your U.S. travel plans this year, you are far from alone.
-New research out of the University of Toronto's School of Cities suggests that Canadian visits to American cities have declined by approximately 42% year over year — a figure significantly larger than what border crossing data alone had indicated.
+New research from the University of Toronto's School of Cities suggests that Canadian visits to U.S. cities has declined by approximately 42% year over year — a figure significantly larger than what border crossing data alone had previously indicated.

 The analysis, which used anonymized cell phone location data to track cross-border movement, covered 267 U.S. cities.
 Of those, only three saw an increase in Canadian visits compared to the previous year (1).

 That is not just a travel story.
-It is a personal finance story — one that affects what Canadians spend, where they go and how long the economic standoff between Ottawa and Washington could reshape everyday decisions.
+It is a personal finance story — one that affects what Canadians spend their money on, where they go and how long the economic standoff between Ottawa and Washington could reshape everyday decisions.

 Ready to turn your everyday spending into a dream vacation?
 Browse our expert picks for the best travel programs and start earning today.